What is inflammatory bowel disease?

 "The specific type of IBD is definitively diagnosed based on tissue biopsies."

-The specific type of IBD is definitively diagnosed based on tissue biopsies.
+The specific type of IBD is conclusively diagnosed based on tissue biopsies.
 Obtaining these samples is a surgical procedure requiring general anesthesia.
 Depending on the suspected location of the IBD, your veterinarian may recommend either an endoscopic procedure or a full abdominal exploratory surgery.
 If the small intestine or the upper large intestine is suspected to be involved, the procedure will require an exploratory surgery, primarily because these areas are not accessible to an endoscope.
 In this case, it is common to take samples through all the layers of the wall of the affected organ.
-If it is mainly the stomach or colon that is affected by the condition, tissue samples can be obtained via an endoscope.
+If it is mainly the stomach or colon that is affected by the condition, tissue samples can be obtained using an endoscope.
 When an endoscope is used, a tiny biopsy instrument will be used to take small samples of the lining or mucosa of the affected organ.

 The tissue biopsies will be sent to a veterinary pathologist for diagnosis.
 The pathologist will give a descriptive diagnosis to the syndrome, depending on the predominant type of inflammatory cells present in the biopsies.
+The chronic irritation that causes IBD stimulates the body to send cells from the immune system to the affected area.
+The most commonly found cells are lymphocytes and plasmacytes.
+Occasionally, eosinophils and neutrophils will be found.
+IBD is diagnosed when these cells are identified in abnormal levels in the tissue.

 Is that all that is required for diagnosis?